-- an ACECQA approved diploma level (or higher) education and care qualification.
+- an ACECQA approved certificate III level (or higher) early childhood education and care qualification.

-If you are a registered/accredited primary school teacher:
+If you are a registered/accredited primary or secondary school teacher:

-You will not need to apply to ACECQA once you achieve a qualification on the list of approved qualifications as, in combination with your primary teaching qualification and Australian teacher registration, you will automatically be considered to meet the qualification requirements for an equivalent early childhood teacher.
+- You will not need to apply to ACECQA once you achieve a qualification on ACECQA's list of approved qualifications as, in combination with your primary or secondary teaching qualification and Australian teacher registration, you will automatically be considered to meet the qualification requirements for an equivalent early childhood teacher.

-If you are a registered/accredited primary school teacher you may be able to be ‘taken to be an early childhood teacher’ upon starting your approved diploma level (or higher) education and care qualification.
-Find more information about the 'actively working towards’ provision and regulation 242.
+- If you are a registered/accredited primary or secondary school teacher you may be able to be ‘taken to be an early childhood teacher’ upon starting your approved early childhood education and care qualification.
+Find more information about the 'actively working towards’ provision and Regulation 242.